twituserjosh/uSupreme/README.md

 3) Open Shortcuts app
 4) Press the 3 dots in the corner of the app
 5) Press the "2 switches button"
-6) Then enable "Show in Share Sheet"
+6) Enable "Show in Share Sheet"
 7) Edit let var to match your settings
 8) Open Safari --> Proceed to Supremes Website
 9) Click share --> Shortcuts --> u\Supreme